dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

 Use `wait` if you need to ensure that resource creation/deletion is orchestrated before continuing to the next action

 +++

+When creating resources with names/keys concatenate the environment name to prevent conflicts if there is any chance that multiple instances of a stack might exist

++++